5T33Z0/OC-Little-Translated/README.md

 - Rewrote whole sections which were confusing/misleading (`ACPI` and `USB Port Mapping` for example)
 - Added missing descriptions
 - Added further explanations where necessary
-- Added new content (Chapter 7, 8 and the Appendix)
+- Added new content (Chapters 8 to 10 and the Appendix)

 **NOTE**: Due to the fact that I don't speak chinese some of the translation might not be 100% accurate.
 </details>